eoumenwa/Dare.ioProjects/PROJECT 11: Ansible Configuration Management - Automate Project 7 to 10.md

       Connection to 172.31.23.13 closed.

-Next step is to go back to sshd config file and disable password authentication.
+2. Next step is to go back to sshd config file and disable password authentication.

-Change path to ansible config file to define inventory location
+3. Change path to ansible config file to define inventory location as shown below

    [defaults]

    ####### some basic default values...

    inventory       = /home/ubuntu/ansible/ansible-config-mgt/inventory

 ### Step 5 - Create a Common Playbook

-It is time to start giving Ansible the instructions on what you needs to be performed on all servers listed in inventory/dev.

-In common.yml playbook you will write configuration for repeatable, re-usable, and multi-machine tasks that is common to systems within the infrastructure.
+In common.yml playbook, write configuration for repeatable, re-usable, and multi-machine tasks that is common to systems within the infrastructure as listed in inventory/dev

-Update your playbooks/common.yml file with following code:
+Update playbooks/common.yml file with following code:

 ---
 - name: update web, nfs and db servers